SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Injection](#injection) > [This section](#exploit-the-test-tools)

 In general, a clean programming style will let you do much of the work with standard ABAP unit tests and test doubles.
-However, there are several tools that will allow you to tackle trickier cases in elegant ways:
+However, there are tools that will allow you to tackle trickier cases in elegant ways:

-- Use the `CL_OSQL_REPLACE` service to test complex OpenSQL statements by redirecting them to a test data bin that can be filled with test data without interfering with the rest of the system.
+- Use the `CL_OSQL_REPLACE` service
+to test complex OpenSQL statements by redirecting them to a test data bin that can be filled with test data without interfering with the rest of the system.

 - Use the CDS test framework to test your CDS views.

-- Use Avalon to test AMDPs and HANA-native database procedures.

 #### Use test seams as temporary workaround